kawaii-n3k0/java-battleships/README.md

-# java-battleships
+# Java Battleships
-The Battleships game in Java
+The *Battleships* game in Java

+> Please note: This game is still WIP